Cahn-C/MySQL/Advanced SQL - MySQL for Ecommerce and Web Analystics/Website_pages_analytics.md

 group by pageview_url
 order by 2 desc;
 ```
+Results:

 ## Identifying Top Entry Pages
+Morgan wants to confirm where the users are landing first on the site
 ```sql
 CREATE TEMPORARY TABLE first_entry select website_session_id, min(website_pageview_id) as pageviews